 OpenCL (GPGPU) on AMD (ATI) GPUs

-Using GPU for computing can give you great speedup – 3x, 10x, 100x, or even more.
+Using GPU for computing can give you huge speed-up – 3x, 10x, 100x, or even more.
 We can describe modern GPU as a set of many (100 – 10000) rather simple CPUs, connected to very fast dedicated RAM.
 To use this power you need drivers, which support some compute standards – OpenCL, CUDA, Vulkan, or something else.
 AMD supports OpenCL, CUDA via HIP translator, Vulkan, and other standards.

 You don’t need OpenCL for desktop acceleration, web browsers and other ordinary tasks, you need only 3D drivers for that: OpenGL, sometimes Vulkan.
 For hardware acceleration Firefox Webrender requires OpenGL 3.0, KDE requires OpenGL 3.1.

 Check hardware specifications with AMD GPU list here.

 You can get some acceleration in some applications with your GPU(s) after installing needed drivers.
 For instance, you can use GPU acceleration in Darktable and Blender after changing appropriate settings.
 Also you can use GPU to accelerate Ark or Dolphin after installing middleware drivers (see chapter "Using GPU for ordinary applications (GPGPU)" for details).
 For some applications you need additional tuning, read chapter Special Cases for details.

 Volume of available video RAM is critical: often 1-2 GiB is a bare minimum, for complex tasks you may need 6 GiB or more.
 You can adjust available video RAM for built-in graphics via BIOS settings.